urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 Among the inspirations for our team are [the tales of Andy Hertzfeld](https://www.folklore.org/StoryView.py?project=Macintosh&story=Were_Not_Hackers!.txt), working on the Macintosh, and ongoing [discussions](http://doc.cat-v.org/plan_9/4th_edition/papers/812/) and [decisions](https://research.swtch.com/help.pdf) that went into Plan 9 from Bell Labs.
 (Sometimes, for fun, we also watch videos about [the Xerox Alto](https://www.youtube.com/watch?v=tngrLvyiNEI).)

-These inspirations share that their creators were dealing with really primordial stuff – the font of human-computer interface had really just sprung, and they were _seeing things no one had seen before_ because they _had to_.
+These inspirations share that their creators were dealing with really primordial stuff – the font of human-computer interface had really just sprung and they were _seeing things no one had seen before_ because they _had to_.

 Doing that now, after a lifetime of reflexive familiarity with the dominant solutions – from Apple’s macOS to Google’s Material Design – we have to do the work of _unseeing_.
 By engaging with what it was like to see for the first time, we get closer to seeing with fresh eyes.
 We work to avoid implicitly categorising the new territory as simply, well, comparative to the old one.